 - Discover the common triggers that lead to nighttime barking in dogs.

-- Learn practical and gentle methods to soothe your dog’s anxiety and promote a peaceful sleep.
+- Learn practical and gentle methods to soothe your dog’s anxiety and promote peaceful sleep.

 - Understand the importance of creating a calming environment and establishing a consistent routine.